gopheracademy/gopheracademy-web/content/advent-2015/generate-free-tls-certs-with-lego.md

 Because TLS (formerly "SSL") certificates cost money and require manual labor to obtain, install, and maintain.
 Besides, there's no reason to encrypt unless you collect or send sensitive data, right? **Wrong.** Encryption not only prevents eavesdropping and surveillance, it also protects packets from being modified in flight&mdash;modifications that could break your API or track your users.
 Essentially, TLS adds a layer of privacy and integrity to your application.

 This post will guide you through a free, easy way to obtain real, trusted TLS certificates using Go.
-Thanks to the efforts of the ISRG and, in particular, [Let's Encrypt](https://letsencrypt.org), the ACME protocol makes it possible to do this.
+Thanks to the efforts of the Internet Security Research Group (ISRG) and, in particular, [Let's Encrypt](https://letsencrypt.org), the ACME protocol makes it possible to do this.
 Sebastian Erhart has done an excellent job building an ACME client in Go called [lego](https://github.com/xenolf/lego) that we can use to get free, valid TLS certificates in seconds.
 The technique shown here is very similar to what [Caddy](https://caddyserver.com) does to serve your sites over HTTPS by default.

 (Note that lego can be used as a stand-alone CLI tool as well.)